aferust/opencvd/README.md

 ## How to build
 First, you have to compile C/C++ interface files:
 ```
+cd opencvd/c && mkdir build
-cd c/build
+cd build
 cmake ..
 make // or cmake --build .
 ```
 Then use dub to build the library.

-In your app's dub.json, you need to set linker flag like:
+In your app's dub.json, you need to set linker flags like:
 ```
 "lflags": ["-L/home/user/.dub/packages/opencvd", "-lopencvcapi", "-lopencvcapi_contrib"]
 ```